AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

 access-list outside_access_in extended deny ip any any log access-group outside_access_in in interface outside

 !
-Access list for jumphost interface
-! access-list jumphost_access_in extended permit tcp any host 192.168.3.2 eq ssh ! access-list jumphost_access_in extended permit ip 192.168.3.0 255.255.255.252 any
-! access-list jumphost_access_in extended deny ip any any log ! access-group jumphost_access_in in interface jumphost

-!
 Access list to allow traffic from the DMZ to the outside access-list dmz_access_in extended permit udp any host 8.8.8.8 eq 53